World Series Baseball (Mega Drive)

 Defense

-On each pitch, the player positions the pitch using the D-Pad and chooses the type of pitch to throw with A, B, or C. Each pitcher has a repertoire of three pitches from eight different possible pitches (fastball, split-finger, slider, sinker, curveball, change-up, screwball, or knuckleball).
+On each pitch, the player positions the pitch using the D-Pad.
 The strike zone appears in brackets in the center of the screen.
+The type of pitch is chosen from a menu with A, B, or C. Each pitcher has a repertoire of three pitches from eight different possible pitches:

 When fielding, the D-Pad controls the player closest to the ball.
 If auto-fielding is enabled, the fielders automatically move toward any ball hit near them.
-The position of the ball is highlighted with a yellow circle when it is near the ground.
+The position of the ball is highlighted with a yellow circle when it is near the ground, and the positions of fielders are shown as team-colored dots over the miniature diamond in the bottom-left corner of the screen.
 The player can have the nearest fielder dive for the ball by pressing B while holding a direction or jump by pressing B while the fielder is standing still.
 Once the ball is in possession, it can be thrown to base by pressing C while holding a direction corresponding to the base (Right for first, Up for second, Left for third, or Down for home).
 If no direction is held, the ball is thrown to the cut-off man or to the pitcher.

-The player can call a time-out with START to warm up relievers, substitute pitchers or fielders, play a replay, or check the scoreboard.
+Calling a time-out with START shows the pitcher's statistics (inning pitched, total pitches, balls, and strikes) and stamina and contains a menu to warm up relievers, substitute pitchers or fielders, play a replay, or check the scoreboard.
+Pitchers that are replaced are removed for the remainder of the game.
 There is also the ability to change the defensive strategy by changing the depth and shift of outfielders and infielders.

 World Series Baseball MD, Offense, Hitting.png